-2. Applying the practical expedient as given in Ind AS 115, the Bolding Company has not disclosed the remaining performance obligation related disclosures for contracts where the revenue recognized corresponds directly with the value to the customer of the entity's performance completed to date, typically those contracts where two contracts where the revenue recognized corresponds directly with the value to the customer of the entity's performance completed to date, typically those contracts where two contracts where two contracts are not applied to the customer of the entity's performance obligation to be satisfied within one year for Rs 128.40 crores (March 31, 2022.
-Rs 65.72 crores) and - after one year for Rs.
+2. Applying the practical expedient as given in Ind AS 115, the Bolding Company has not disclosed the remaining performance obligation related disclosures for contracts where the revenue recognized corresponds directly with the value to the customer of the entity's performance completed to date, typically those contracts where two contracts where the revenue recognized corresponds directly with the value to the customer of the entity's performance completed to date, typically those contracts where two contracts where two contracts are not made to the customer of the entity's performance completed to date, typically those contracts where two contracts where two contracts are not contract.

+3. Contract Habilities include transaction price, other than those meeting the exclusion criteria mentioned above, related to performance obligation to be satisfied within one year for Rs.
+128.40 crores (March 31, 2022; Rs 65.72 crores) and - after one year for Rs.
 185.45 crores (March 31, 2022; Rs 177 89 crores).